dvdzkwsk/react-redux-starter-kit/README.md

 -----

 #### `npm run dev` also `npm start`
-Runs the webpack build system just like in `compile` but enables HMR and react hot-loader.
+Runs the webpack build system just like in `compile` but enables HMR.
 The webpack dev server can be found at `localhost:3000`.

 #### `npm run dev:debug`
 Same as `npm run dev` but enables `--debug` flag automatically (this will enable redux-devtools).